CRUD Operations

 long | 0 | MAX(CAST(Id AS INTEGER)) + 1 per TypeName |

-When Set is called with a default Id, the store auto-generates one and writes it back to the object.
+When Insert is called with a default Id, the store auto-generates one for Guid, int, and long types and writes it back to the object.
+For string Ids, a default value throws an InvalidOperationException — you must always supply an explicit Id.
 When a non-default Id is provided, it is used as-is.

 // Merge patch — only update Name and Age, preserve Emailawait store.Upsert(new User { Id = "user-1", Name = "Alice", Age = 30 });